florinmiftari/git-projects/README.md

 # git-projects
-This is a common place to share my code with the rest
+This is a common place to share my code with the rest of the world